jorufua/AR4A/README.md

 # General Info

-Emotion recognition, face and hand tracking are carried by the Autism Learning through Vision (ALV) algorithm in the ARA system, aiming to work together with the OAC (Output Adaptive Controller) with a High Order Sliding Mode (HOSM) observer which controls ARA's trajectories and interactions with children, serving as a therapeutic soluciton.
+ARA is intended to serve as a therapeutic solution for children in the Autism Spectrum Disorder.
+ARA implements an emotion recognition, face and hand tracking algorithm called Autism Learning through Vision (ALV) which is a cascade classifier + convNN classifier based, which aims to work toghether with an OAC (Output Adaptive Controller) implementing a High Order Sliding Mode (HOSM) observer to control ARA's trajectories and interactions with children.

 # Technologies

-Husarion CORE2 - ROS
+Husarion CORE2 - ROS w/Raspberry Pi 3 B+ & Ubuntu 16.04

-Ubuntu 16.04

-ROS - Kinetick

-Keras

-Tensorflow

-OpenCV

 Python 2.7